-The Larman Laboratory is situated within the Immunology Division of the Pathology Department at the Johns Hopkins University School of Medicine, in Baltimore, Maryland, USA.
-We are devoted to developing and deploying cutting edge technologies that can be used to define human immune responses.
-Much of our work leverages ‘next generation’ DNA sequencing, which enables massively parallel molecular measurements.
+The Larman Laboratory is part of the Immunology Division in the Pathology Department at the Johns Hopkins University School of Medicine, in Baltimore, Maryland, USA.
+The lab is situated within the Institute for Cell Engineering‘s Immunobiology Program.
+Our efforts are devoted to developing and deploying cutting edge technologies that can be used to define human immune responses at cohort scale.
+Much of our work leverages sample handling automation and ‘next generation’ DNA sequencing, which enables massively parallel molecular measurements.
 Examples of our technologies include:

 - bacteriophage display of synthetic peptidome libraries for comprehensive, quantitative profiling of antibodies;

 - display of ORFeome libraries for antigen discovery, protein-protein interaction studies, and drug target identification;

 - highly efficient immune receptor repertoire analyses; and